SQL 2016 – Temporal Tables the way we are most likely to end up using it

 -- Verifiying the data - testing impact of insert

-select * from visits -- notice the two new columns are not visible becuase we have set the hidden property.
+FROM visits -- notice the two new columns are not visible becuase we have set the hidden property.

 -- no change